-147.1.
-Council acknowledges the legal responsibility to comply with the Charter of Human Rights and Responsibilities Act 2006 and the Equal Opportunity Act 2010.
+Council acknowledges its legal responsibility to comply with the Charter of Human Rights and Responsibilities Act 2006 and the Equal Opportunity Act 2010.
 The Charter of Human Rights and Responsibilities Act 2006 is designed to protect the fundamental rights and freedoms of citizens.
-The Charter gives legal protection to 20 fundamental human rights under four key values that include freedom, respect, equality and dignity.
+The Charter gives legal protection to 20 fundamental human rights under four key values that include freedom, respect, equality, and dignity.